Grave-Dave/e-commerce/README.md

 - **Backend:** [NestJS](https://nestjs.com/) (Node.js framework)
 - **Frontend:** [Next.js](https://nextjs.org/) (React framework)

 Both are hosted on **free Render.com** servers.
-These free-tier servers can "go to sleep" when not used, so it may take **up to 1–2 minutes** to wake them up.
+These servers go to sleep when inactive, so they may take **up to 1–2 minutes** to wake up.

 ---

 ## 🛠️ How to Launch the App

-Because the frontend depends on the backend being awake first, please follow these steps in order:
+Because the frontend needs the backend to be running first, please follow these steps in order:

 ### 1. Start the Backend
 👉 [Click here to wake up the backend](https://e-commerce-be-plc7.onrender.com/)
-Wait around **30–60 seconds** until it’s fully up and running.
+Wait around **30–60 seconds** until it’s fully running.

 ### 2. Start the Frontend
 👉 [Click here to open the app](https://e-commerce-fe-wh7z.onrender.com/)